ton-community/tutorials/docs/01-wallet/mainnet-npmton.md

 npx ts-node step9.ts
 ```

 Once the wallet signs and sends a transaction, we must wait until TON Blockchain validators insert this transaction into a new block.
 Since block time on TON is approx 5 seconds, it will usually take 5-10 seconds until the transaction confirms.
 Try looking for this outgoing transaction in the Tonscan explorer.
+After running the code, you will see the NFT minted in your wallet soon.

 If you're getting errors in this step, please triple check that the wallet contract you're using is deployed and funded.
 If you're using the wrong wallet version for example, you'll end up using a wallet contract that isn't deployed and the transaction will fail.